top of page

 • Oil changes: An oil and filter change costs between $40 and $100, every 5000 to 7500 miles, depending on vehicle.

 • Engine check: While "tune-ups" in the classic sense aren't usually needed on modern vehicles, it's still wise to check various engine and ignition components periodically.
-That includes spark plugs, fuel injectors, pumps, filters, valve timing, etc. This service can cost between $100 to $500 depending if things need replacing.
+That includes spark plugs, fuel injectors, pumps, filters, valve timing, etc. This service can cost between $100 and $500, depending if things need replacing.

 • Various belts: Most modern vehicles now have a single serpentine drive belt that should be changed every 60 to 100k miles.
-Cost can be upward $200 or so.
-Timing belt has a similar change interval but can cost a bit more to replace given the additional labor complexity.
+Cost can be upwards of $200 or so.
+The timing belt has a similar change interval but can cost a bit more to replace given the additional labor complexity.

-• Fuel filter: Change interval varies widely, check your owners manual.
-Cost can be upward $200.
+• Fuel filter: Change interval varies widely; check your owners manual.
+Cost can be upwards of $200.

 EVs have brakes, too, but they last a lot longer.
 More on that below.